vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/install.md

 ```

 ::: tip
-To minimize user configuration, vuepress-theme-hope provides some additional configuration options that need to be processed before being submitted to VuePress.
+To minimize user configuration, vuepress-theme-hope provides some configuration options that need to be processed before being submitted to VuePress.
 At the same time, vuepress-theme-hope will also allow you to omit some configurations and automatically generate them for you.

 For example, automatically generate multi-language options in the project configuration for you based on the multi-language options in your theme configuration, and automatically help you complete the localization work.
 :::